9 Eco-Friendly Grass Alternatives

 No matter where you live, it’s a great idea to conserve water, both for your bank account and the environment.
 Not needing to water your lawn every week is a fantastic place to start.

-1. How long will it take my low-mow or no-mow grass to start growing?
+How long will it take my low-mow or no-mow grass to start growing?

 According to the National Resources Defense Council (NRDC), “a low-growing turf lawn will ‘green up’ about two weeks after seeding,” depending on the weather and water levels.
 Your grass type will determine when seedlings emerge.
 You can check specific germination rates for an expected timeline.

-2. I want to be more eco-friendly, but my lawn has a lot of shade.
+I want to be more eco-friendly, but my lawn has a lot of shade.
 What should I do?

-Ground cover is your best friend.
-There is a host of shade-loving ground covers that will grow where no turfgrass dares to enter.
-Check out shade-tolerant perennials and ground covers like English ivy, ajuga, hosta, sweet woodruff, and pachysandra
+Groundcover is your best friend.
+There is a host of shade-loving groundcovers that will grow where no turfgrass dares to enter.
+Check out shade-tolerant perennials and groundcovers like English ivy, ajuga, hosta, sweet woodruff, and pachysandra

-3. I’ve seeded my wildflower meadow.
+I’ve seeded my wildflower meadow.
 How long will it take to bloom?

 It generally takes six to 12 weeks for wildflowers to begin blooming, depending on your climate and the seed mix you selected.
 Don’t panic if your meadow doesn’t immediately look the way you imagined it would.
 Annual flowers will visually dominate your meadow in the first year, while perennials may not bloom until the second or third year.

-So many options for an eco-friendly landscape
+So many options for an eco-friendly landscape!

-Whether ground covers, wildflower meadows, or hardscapes catch your eye, going eco-friendly doesn’t mean settling for uninspired, limited options.
-If you’re craving more creative lawn choices, check out Lawn Love’s “15 Inspiring Alternatives to Grass.”
+Whether groundcovers, wildflower meadows, or hardscapes catch your eye, going eco-friendly doesn’t mean settling for uninspired, limited options.
+If you’re craving more creative lawn choices, check out Lawn Love’s “12 Inspiring Alternatives to Grass.”
+If you’d like an extra pair of green thumbs as you go green, call a local lawn care professional to help out with planning, planting, and installation.

-Main Photo Credit: Capri23auto | Pixabay
+Main Photo Credit: Elena Photo | Canva Pro | License

 Maille Smith